Police investigation team attacked by family of man who opened fire in Jahangirpuri: Officials | Law-Order

 Police investigation team attacked by family of man who opened fire in Jahangirpuri: Officials

-A Delhi Police investigation team came under a minor attack on Monday when it went to the house of a man who was seen firing a gunshot during violence in Jahangirpuri, officials said.
-Deputy Commissioner of Police Northwest Usha Rangnani said a northwest district police team had gone to the suspects house in CD Park Road for a search and examination of his family members.
+A Delhi Police investigation team came under a minor attack on Monday when it went to the house of a man who was seen firing a gunshot during the violence in Jahangirpuri, officials said.

 - Country: